For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Frustratingly, the government advises that if you're a student, benefits calculators won't give you an accurate result – so read on for more details on how you could be eligible as a student.

-Regardless of your student status, you'll also need to sign a Claimant Commitment to start receiving Universal Credit.
+Regardless of your student status, you'll need to sign a Claimant Commitment to start receiving Universal Credit.

 It will be tailored to your situation (taking into account factors such as having a disability or being responsible for children) and could require you to complete activities like creating a CV or applying for jobs.